jinggong1995/TalkingData-Challenge/README.md

 ## models and scores

-Model can be found in LightGBM.py and TrainFM.py

 model1 LGBM with 27 (20 numerical, 7 categorical) features.

 model2 Deep FM with 24(17 numerical, 7 categorical) features.